Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Homomorphism Counts and Colored Walks

 In this subsection, we extend the proof of \autoref{thm:hom1t} to the case of generalized caterpillars $\CaT h t$.
 Similarly to the previous case in \cref{prop:homcountt}, where we counted possible mappings of each leg of the folklore caterpillar, we can adapt a more general approach by replacing star graphs with $1$-labeled graphs.
 Finally, we replace the counts of all possible mappings of star graphs by the homomorphism counts of linear combinations of $1$-labeled graphs, called quantum $1$-labeled graphs.

-\paragraph{Labeled graphs.} We follow the algebraic approach to quantum graphs from Lovász and Szegedy~\Cite{Lov+2009}, instantiating for the $1$-labeled case.
+\paragraph{Labeled graphs.} We follow the algebraic approach to quantum graphs by \citet{Lov+2009}, instantiating for the $1$-labeled case.
 A~\emph{$1$-labeled graph}, or simply \emph{labeled graph}, $G^\bullet$ is a graph $G$ with one distinguished vertex $u\In V(G)$, called a \emph{label}, denoted by $\lab(\Gbl)$.

 Let $\Fcbl$ be a class of labeled graphs, $\Fbl\In\Fcbl$ labeled, and $\Gbl$ another labeled graph then we define vector $\hom(\Fcbl,\Gbl)\In \Nat^\Fcbl$ entry-wise: each its entry $\hom(\Fcbl,\Gbl)[\Fbl]$ is the number of graph homomorphisms $\varphi\colon V(G)\to V(H)$ that, moreover, preserve the label, i.e.,